ChemicalWonders/rshell/README.md

 ###RSHELL with piping: Bugs
-* sometimes you need to press enter once to regain the shell
+* Sometimes you need to press enter once to regain the shell, flushing problem
-* Spacing is not always correct.
+* Spacing is not always correct when the first bug occurs
-* Some built in commands don't always work, i.e. history.
+* Some built in commands don't always work, i.e. history
+* when you enter |, < , >, or <<, you need to make sure that each of them is entered a space inbetween other wise the program thinks that it's part of the last argument.